How To Read This Documentation

 }

-Find multiple records with POST /:account_id/_find
+Find multiple records with POST /:database/_find

 TODO